josdejong/tabular-json/src/content/pages/index.md

 - There are quite some different CSV variants, and these variants can be incompatible with each other.
 All these ambiguities are the main reason making it difficult to work with CSV: it is simple but not well standardized.
 - The control characters are: `\"`, `\\`, `\/`, `\b`, `\f`, `\n`, `\r`, `\t`.
 - It can a Tabular-JSON file containing tabular data may look the same as a CSV file with the same data.
-Still, they are _not_ compatible because of the differences in escaping.
+Still, they are _not_ compatible because of the differences in escaping.[friends_100k.csv](../../../../../data/friends_100k.csv)

+## Differences between NDJSON and Tabular-JSON

+Tabular-JSON can be used to stream data, but in general it isn't a suitable replacement for NDJSON.
+NDJSON is often used to write log files.
+The reason NDJSON is popular is that allows to write structured data line by line, without the need to maintain a fixed data structure or write header data or whatever.
+Each line is a standalone JSON document.
+This makes it very robust and flexible.
+Writing Tabular-JSON in a streaming way requires a fixed data structure and requires writing a header line on top of the file.
+Using Tabular-JSON will result in smaller files, since the field names are not repeated every line.
+So if the data size is important and you have a fixed data structure, Tabular-JSON can be a good alternative to NDJSON.

 ## Best practices